NB "Total Eclipse"

 03-2001

-Cyril Wood takes over responsibility for "Cordelia's" maintenance and up-keep
+Cyril Wood took over responsibility for "Cordelia's" maintenance and up-keep

 03-2001 Starter battery replaced

-03-2001 Stuart Turner water pump replaced with Sureflo and accumulator sphere
+03-2001 Stuart Turner water pump replaced with Sureflo pump and accumulator sphere

 04-2001 240 volt ring main fitted and two of the original fluorescent lights replaced